Arty-Facts/cgip_gan_2023/eveuation.md

   - **Lack of interpretability:** The FID score is not easy to interpret on its own.
 It does not have a clear range of values, and lower scores are better, but beyond that, there's no clear meaning attached to specific values.
 A lower FID indicates better image quality and diversity, but it's hard to say how much "better" an FID of, say, 10 is compared to an FID of 20.
   - **Not sensitive to small localized differences:** FID may not be sensitive to small localized differences or distortions in images, as it operates on summary statistics of the feature distributions.
 Thus, it may miss subtle but important differences between generated and real images.
   - **Samples size efects the result:** The size of the samples used to compute FID has an impact on the resulting value.
 Smaller sample sizes may lead to a larger FID and thus less accurate estimates of the feature distributions.
 It is generally recommended to use a sufficiently large number of samples to obtain reliable and representative feature distributions for accurate FID computation.
+  - **image size:** The size of the images used to compute FID has an impact on the resulting value.
+Smaller images may lead to a larger FID and thus less accurate estimates of the feature distributions.
+It is generally recommended to use images of size 299x299 obtain reliable and representative feature distributions for accurate FID computation.
+Larger images may be used, but some fine details may be lost due to the resizing operation to 299x299.

 **Related Links**:
 * [GANs Trained by a Two Time-Scale Update Rule Converge to a Local Nash Equilibrium](https://arxiv.org/abs/1706.08500)